Average Cost of an ER Visit

 How ER Visits Affect the Cost of Your Insurance

 If you are away from home or must visit an out-of-network ER services provider for any reason, you might receive a surprisingly high bill for the charges.
 According to a Kaiser Family Foundation report, 7 out of 10 patients struggling to pay out-of-network charges did not realize they were using an out-of-network healthcare provider at the time.
 Some insurers are putting emergency room visit charges under the microscope and scrutinizing whether the visit was for a true emergency.
 Others insurers are refusing to pay full charges for emergency room visits if the insurer decides the hospital is charging too much for its emergency room services.
 This can leave the patient with an unpaid medical bill for emergency room charges not covered by the insurance company.
 In 2018, health insurer Anthem Blue Cross Blue Shield of Georgia was sued by the American College of Emergency Physicians and the Medical Association of Georgia for refusing to pay for patients' emergency room visits that were deemed not to be an emergency.

 Affordable Care Act Changes for Emergency Services Treatments

-If you are insured, your health insurance company is required a co-pay amount for emergency room treatment which will vary based on your health insurance plan.
+If you are insured, your health insurance company will require a co-pay amount for emergency room treatment, which will vary based on your health insurance plan.
 Under the Affordable Care Act Patient’s Bill of Rights, as of September 23, 2010, insurance companies are not allowed to charge higher co-pays for out-of-network hospitals and patients are not required to get pre-approval for emergency care.
 Plans grandfathered in before this date are exempt from this requirement.

 What Does the Future Hold?